 Yes, if I blow into this didgeridoo long enough eventually I might get it to make some noise, or maybe not.

 Luckily songwriting is not as black and white when it comes to getting it right and wrong.
-There are preferred song structures and techniques, but overall your song can be about anything.
+There are preferred song structures and techniques, but overall a song can come in any shape or form.

 If you can find an audience that loves what you do, no matter how big or small it’s a win win!

 So setting that aside, how can we ensure that our songwriting skills are being kept in check?
 That we don’t lose our touch, or lose our mojo.

 Here’s 6 songwriting exercises to make sure our creative aura stays active and healthy!

 6 songwriting exercises to do daily so your songwriting mojo doesn’t fizzle out

 You can play this as a game with another or as a challenge for yourself.

 Start off with an item, or a place, an emotion; whatever tickles your fancy then go off on a tangent to create a stream of 100 related words.

 But not really if you think about it.